code-lab-org/nost-tools/docs/source/operators_guide/modules/amqp.rst

 AMQP
 ========

-This section contains information of the AMQP protocol and how to use it with NOS-T.
+This section contains information of the Advanced Message Queuing Protocol (AMQP) protocol and how to use it with NOS-T.

 .. toctree::
    :maxdepth: 1